tuandung222/convert-asr-encdec-to-ctc/TESTING_GUIDE.md

 1. Access Grafana at http://localhost:3000 (login with admin/F7aJw3kQ9pL5xYzR)
 2. Navigate to the "ASR Monitoring" folder
 3. Open the "Vietnamese ASR Dashboard"
-4. Check that API metrics are being displayed
+4. Check that API metrics are being displayed, including:
+   - API Request Rate
+   - API Response Time
+   - API CPU Usage
+   - API Memory Usage
+   - Transcription Metrics

+**Note:** The CPU and Memory gauges are now powered by process-level metrics from the psutil library, which works when running the API locally instead of in a Docker container.

 **Expected Result:** Dashboard should show real-time metrics from the locally running API.